Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 How to Tell if a Mattress is Sagging

-First, though, you should consider if your mattress is sagging.
+Is your mattress really sagging?
 There’s a possibility your bed is just suffering from normal wear and tear after years of use.

 Normal Wear and Tear vs. Sagging